-One explanation of the negative correlation in the results for Labitzke (1987) and Labitzke and van Loon (1988) for the North polar temperature may be that while the region of positive correlation in the wQBO years is geographically wide, the region of negative correlation in the eQBO years is a small area near the North Pole.
+One explanation of the negative correlation in the results for Labitzke (1987) and LvL88 for the North Polar temperature may be that, while the region of positive correlation in the wQBO years is geographically wide, the region of negative correlation in the eQBO years is a small area near the North Pole.
 The use of the temperature at a point (the North Pole) may have exaggerated a regional effect.
-In our work, we seek a coherent meridional pattern over the Northern hemisphere which is correlated with the solar cycle, thus minimizing the regional effects.
+In our work, we seek a coherent meridional pattern over the Northern Hemisphere that is correlated with the solar cycle, thus minimizing the regional effects.
 Another explanation is that the warming is measured relative to a reference state.
-If that reference state is a perturbed state which is already warm, such as the mean during eQBO years, the difference may become negative.
+If that reference state is a perturbed state that is already warm, such as the mean during eQBO years, the difference may become negative.
 However, the difference is very small and not statistically significant.
 Any information about the magnitude of the difference is lost when a correlation coefficient is used, as was previously done.

 There have also been suggestions that the solar cycle-QBO interaction may be artificially created by undersampling when data are stratified according to the phases of QBO (the "unphysical explanation").
-As pointed out by Salby and Shea (1991) and Salby et al. (1997), the symptoms of such a phenomenon are: (a) the 11-year cycle is not apparent in the unstratified time series, (b) but appears when stratified according to even or odd years or according to the phase of the QBO; (c) the 11-year cycle seen in one stratum (e.g. the westerly phase of the QBO) is opposite in amplitude to the 11-year cycle seen in the other stratum (e.g. the easterly phase of the QBO).
+As pointed out by Salby and Shea (1991) and Salby et al. (1997), the symptoms of such a phenomenon are (i) the 11-yr cycle is not apparent in the unstratified time series, (ii) but appears when stratified according to even or odd years or according to the phase of the QBO, and (iii) the 11-yr cycle seen in one stratum (e.g., the westerly phase of the QBO) is opposite in amplitude to the 11-yr cycle seen in the other stratum (e.g., the easterly phase of the QBO).
 All three of these symptoms apparently fit the results reported by Labitzke (1987) and LvL88.
 This is the reason why the oppositely signed correlations cause concern.
-The results to be reported here however do not share these symptoms, nor do the results of LvL88 when reinterpreted as is done above.
+The results to be reported here, however, do not share these symptoms, nor do the results of LvL88 when reinterpreted as is done above.